 The CDC continues to recommend vaccination for Americans 6 months and older.

 Is the COVID-19 Vaccine Effective in Children?

-According to the FDA, clinical trials of the Pfizer vaccine in children ages 12 to 15 showed it was 100% effective in preventing COVID-19.
+According to the FDA, clinical trials of the vaccines in children showed it was effective in preventing COVID-19.
 It is especially effective in preventing severe illness.
 It is also effective against COVID-19 variants.

 Why Do Kids Need the COVID-19 Vaccine?

 Although fewer children than adults have gotten COVID-19, it is possible for children to become infected.

 As of Oct.
 28, 2021, nearly 6.4 million children had tested positive for COVID-19 since the start of the pandemic, according to a report from the American Academy of Pediatrics and the Children’s Hospital Association.
 As of Oct.
 17, 2021, nearly 700 children had died from COVID-19, the FDA reported.

 “It’s terrific news, as a parent and pediatrician, that our kids can be vaccinated,” Dr. Williams says.
 “Although severe COVID-19 is rare in young kids, it does happen, and the vaccine will protect them.
 Young people can also spread COVID-19 to vulnerable family members, and we know that the vaccine is extremely effective at preventing this.”

 Most children experience mild illness from COVID-19 or are asymptomatic.
 But a severe illness, hospitalization, and death are possible.
 The numbers of hospitalizations and deaths from COVID-19 among children are greater than the number of hospitalizations and deaths from seasonal flu.

 Some children who have had COVID-19 have developed a condition known as Multisystem Inflammatory Syndrome in Children (MIS-C).
 MIS-C is a rare but serious condition that can affect different body parts and cause serious symptoms.